 Charles keeps a collection of hard hats in his office, as tokens of his service to many of Ontario's major players in the construction law arena.

-Outside the office, in addition to handling two young boys of his own, Charles is active in the community, recently serving with the Toronto Kiwanis Boys & Girls Club as Chair of their Building Committee, and receiving the Community Service Award from the Kiwanis Club of Toronto for 2012.
+Outside the office, in addition to handling two young boys of his own, Charles is active in the community, having been a "Big Brother of the Year" for Metropolitan Toronto and recently served with the Toronto Kiwanis Boys & Girls Club as Chair of their Building Committee, and received the Community Service Award from the Kiwanis Club of Toronto.

 - PIL Negotiation I, 2000